Borderlander103/100-days-of-code/log.md

 **Thoughts:** Glad to finally be getting started.
 It seems I've forgotten (or can't easily recall) so much of what I've studied that past few months.

+---

+### Day 2: September 2, 2018

+**Today's Progress:** Needed to move the physical location of my repository, so had to figure out what was involved in that.
+Spent most of the time looking working some things out on Git and Github.
+Also had some issues with the initial compilation of the default code in Android Studio.

+**Thoughts:** Frustrating having to spend so much time "relearning" things I've done with git.
+As I think about it though, there've been a lot of delays since when I learned it initially and when I'm now getting a chance to use it.

+---

+### Day 3: September 3, 2018

+**Today's Progress:** Started by learning some about syntax.
+Haven't used it before.
+Had to do some significant updating to VSC.

+**Thoughts:**

+---

 # 100 Days Of Code - Log